lasthead0/ioBroker.xiaomi-gateway3/README.md

 <img src="static/tab-statistic.png">

-- Statistic don't load by default on page open.
+- Statistics are not loaded by default.
 You have to use button `RELOAD` to update statistic on page.

 - Also you can clear statistic with button `CLEAR`.
 This does not clean statistic actually as it is.
 You just clear states which hold statistic.
 This can be useful in case adapter restart because ioBroker states don't clear on restart.